John Ganson

 John Ganson (January 1, 1818 – September 28, 1874) was an American lawyer and politician who served one term as a U.S. Representative from New York from 1863 to 1865.

 Biography

 Born in Le Roy, New York, Ganson attended the public schools and Le Roy Academy.
 He graduated from Harvard University in 1839 and subsequently studied law.
 He was admitted to the New York bar in 1846 and commenced practice in Canandaigua, New York.
 He moved to Buffalo the same year.

 Political career

-He was a member of the New York State Senate (31st d.) in 1862 and 1863.
-Ganson was elected as a Democrat to the 38th United States Congress, holding office from March 4, 1863, to March 3, 1865.
-Afterwards he resumed the practice of law in Buffalo.
+Ganson was a member of the New York State Senate (31st d.) in 1862 and 1863.
+He was then elected as a Democrat to the 38th United States Congress, holding office from March 4, 1863, to March 3, 1865.
+He was one of 14 House Democrats to vote in favor of the Thirteenth Amendment to the United States Constitution.

+After leaving Congress, Ganson resumed the practice of law in Buffalo.
 Following the war, he was a director of a local railroad.
 He served as delegate to the 1864 Democratic National Convention.

 Ganson was again a member of the State Senate in 1874.